cairis-platform/cairis/barry.md

 #### Activities

 Much of Barry's work involves equipment modification and instrument calibration; this work arises from requests from Process, or activities as part of on-going projects to improve plant efficiency.
-As part of these changes, Barry may need to modify alarms on outstations, and make minor changes to PLCs and HMIs.
+As part of these changes, Barry may need to modify alarms on outstations and make minor changes to PLCs and HMIs.

 Barry is often called out to troubleshoot problems at sites and kiosks within his area of operations in Dorset, which can also involve software changes ranging from simply downloading software to a device to clean up its memory, through to re-generating the software from configuration sheets if no software backup is available.